Public consultation is now open on Westminster's proposals for the Strand/Aldwych area.

-On the basis of a cabinet member report in August 2018, we are expecting the council to change the north side of Aldwych gyratory system into a four-lane, two-way road, and remove all motor traffic from its south side (Strand) except for a few local connections.
-This could create a pleasant space to walk and cycle.
+The main proposals are to change the north side of Aldwych gyratory system into a four-lane, two-way road, and remove all motor traffic from its south side (Strand) except for a few local connections.
 See plan below.

 (Click image to enlarge.)

-The plan we’ve seen shows no formal cycle route through the south side of Aldwych, and no way for eastbound cyclists to enter at the west end and exit and the east end.
+The plans we’ve seen show no formal cycle route through the south side of Aldwych, and no way for eastbound cyclists to enter at the west end and exit and the east end.

 The Aldwych is typical of the gyratory systems of the 1960s that are now largely discredited and a hostile environment for cyclists: at some point you will probably have to cross at least two lanes of fast-moving traffic.
 Not to mention the noise, fumes etc. Not much fun for pedestrians either!